RESEARCH STARTER

 Locating Thrust Faults

-Structural geologists study faults to try to understand what was happening to the earth's crust at the time of faulting and to determine the origin of the force that caused the rocks to break and move.
+Structural geologists study faults to try to understand what was happening to the Earth's crust at the time of faulting and to determine the origin of the force that caused the rocks to break and move.
 To study a thrust fault, the geologist must first accurately locate and measure the fault in the field.
 It is sometimes difficult to determine where a fault exists, especially if it is very old.
-The geologist, acting as a detective, must rely on direct physical evidence that he or she can gather from above and below the surface.
+The geologist, acting as a detective, must rely on direct physical evidence that they can gather from above and below the surface.

 When a fault intersects the surface, it usually forms a fault line.
 The existence of this line is commonly indicated by some noticeable feature.
 Photographs of the land taken from high-altitude aircraft reveal these features as offsets or disruptions in rows of planted crops or trees; sharp breaks in the channels of streams; unusual linear alignments of springs flowing at the base of a mountain or along a valley; raised sections of land, such as beach and river terraces; and fault scarps.
 A fault scarp is a recent, sharp break in the surface of the ground that has a straight and very steep slope.
 The height of a scarp is directly related to the amount of upward motion along a fault.
 Unless the fault is still active, however, it usually is not exposed at the surface but is buried beneath the cover of more recently deposited sediments.
 In this case, a geologist must rely on subsurface evidence.